-- 1. Consumption based products whereby customers nominate the level of GreenPower purchased according to a nominated percentage of their total electricity consumption; - 2.
-'Block' based products whereby customers purchase a kWh 'block' of GreenPower that is based on average household electricity consumption and is not directly linked to an individual customer's consumption; and - 3.
+- 1. Consumption based products whereby customers nominate the level of GreenPower purchased according to a nominated percentage of their total electricity consumption; - 'Block' based products whereby customers purchase a kWh 'block' of GreenPower that is based on average household electricity consumption and is not directly linked to an individual customer's consumption; and - 3.
 Purchase of GreenPower to match consumption provided by another provider.
 While customers continue to purchase electricity from their standard electricity supplier, the GreenPower provider will purchase and surrender the equivalent number of GreenPower Rights and Renewable Energy Certificates (RECs) from eligible generation sources to meet the customer's elected electricity consumption.

 'Blended' GreenPower products apply when a customer purchases a level of GreenPower equivalent to less than 100 per cent of their electricity consumption.
 The 'backfill' or non-accredited portion of blended products is not audited and can therefore be sourced from any type of electricity generation.
+The GreenPower accredited portion of a blended product must be equivalent to at least 10 per cent of a customer's total electricity consumption.

-2.1.2 Rules of the Program
+2.2.1 Rules of the Program